This page provides you information about the legal system in Hungary.

 - the obligation for Hungarian citizens to defend their country.

-The section of the Fundamental Law entitled the State contains the most fundamental rules applying to public dignitaries and the most important institutions of the country, setting out the legal status and tasks of:
+The section of the Fundamental Law entitled The State contains the most fundamental rules applying to public dignitaries and the most important institutions of the country, setting out the legal status and tasks of:

-- the National Assembly,
+- the Parliament,

 - the President of the Republic,

-- the government,
+- the Government,